 [Radio Derb clip: See if you can guess who said the following words this week.
 Quote:

-American people can be treated like monopoly money, that's what we've seen time and time again … Washington has put off hard choices spending bill
+of the American people can be treated like monopoly money, that's what we've seen time and time again … Washington has put off hard

-End quote.
 OK, who said it?
 Grover Norquist?
 National Review?
 Ron Paul?
 Nope, that was Barack Obama.
-[Laughter]
+[Laughter.]

 Does this guy have a line of patter, or what?
-Did we ever have a president so adept at talking out of both sides of his mouth?
-Did you ever know a guy so
+Did we ever have a President so adept at talking out of both sides of his mouth?
+Did you ever know a

-like to conserve the idea of marriage as a privileged contractual union between one man and one woman.
+would like to conserve the idea of marriage as a privileged contractual union between one man and one woman.
 As a conservative, I agree with him.
-So, as
+So,

-a matter of fact, does Barack Obama, who said he was against gay marriage, at least when he was trying to get elected; so I don't really see what the
+as a matter of fact, does Barack Obama, who said he was against gay marriage, at least when he was trying to get elected; so I don't really see what

-crankiest and most obnoxious kinds of atheists object to — certainly not me.
-Pastor Rick is a fine-looking man who I think will do the job
+only the crankiest and most obnoxious kinds of atheists object to — certainly not me.
+Pastor Rick is a fine-looking man who I think will do

 Who else are we getting at the inaugural bash?
 "Musical selections from Aretha Franklin," it says here.
 I guess Pete Seeger wasn't